coffee-marios/linked-lists/README.md

 In this project we use two classes:

-Linked: represents the full list.
+Linked: represents the full list

-Node: contains a value property and a link to the nextNode, set both as null by default.
+Node: contains a value property and a link to the nextNode, set both as null by default

 #